 This document has described our governance arrangements and assessed how closely we align with good practice.
 In overall terms this is a positive statement for the financial year 2021/22.
-The Council has a good system of internal control and plans in place to address the issues highlighted in the internal audit report and seek to ensure continuous improvement of the systems is in place.
+The Council has a good system of internal control and plans in place to address the issues highlighted in the internal audit report, where no significant weaknesses had been identified. and seek to ensure continuous improvement of the systems is in place.